Bhutan Tourist and

 Phuentsoling.

-a option to exit out of the country through the border
+Bhutan there is a option to exit out of the country

-town of Samdrup Dzonkar to Guwahati Airport in Assam
+through the border town of Samdrup Dzonkar to Guwahati

-of India.
-Only exiting out of Bhutan is allowed from
+Airport in Assam of India.
+Only exiting out of Bhutan

-here not entry.
-From Guwahati there are flights available
+is allowed from here not entry.
+From Guwahati there

 |